somyyaak/QuakeQuack/README.md

-# QuakeInfo
+# QuakeQuack
-**QuakeInfo** is an Android application for real-time Earthquake information around the world based on user's preference.
+**QuakeQuack** is an Android application for real-time Earthquake information around the world based on user's preference.
 This android application is implemented using RESTAPI, ViewRecycling, Intents, Fragments, SharedPreferences and more.
 This application support dark theme.